Last Updated on March 7, 2026 by George Pavlopoulos

 Can you drink the tap water in Greece?

 You can definitely drink the tap water in Athens.
 It’s purified and therefore drinkable, and you won’t have any problems with it.
-However, if you are worried about drinking tap water when abroad, you can buy mineral water bottles from the local supermarkets or kiosks, the so-called periptero in Greece.
-Bottled water is valorized in Greece, which means that you won’t have to pay more than 50 cents for the 0,5 l bottle and 1 euro for the bigger bottles.
+However, if you are concerned about drinking tap water abroad, you can purchase bottled mineral water from local supermarkets or kiosks, known as periptero in Greece.
+Bottled water is valorized in Greece, so you won’t pay more than 50 cents for a 0,5 l bottle and 1 euro for a 1 l bottle.

-While the water in Athens is drinkable, you will have to buy bottled water in most Greek islands.
+While the water in Athens is drinkable, you will need to purchase bottled water on most Greek islands.
 The water quality in the islands is fine for brushing your teeth or taking a shower, but it’s better not to drink it.
 It has a very strong taste, and you’ll have to buy bottles from the supermarket.

 One Week in Greece Itineraries: Final Thoughts

-One week in Greece might not be enough, but it’s an adequate amount of time to make the most of it.
-Athens, the beautiful Greek islands, the antiquity—all these things will fascinate you.
+One week in Greece might not be enough, but it’s enough time to make the most of it.
+Athens, the beautiful Greek islands, and antiquity—all these things will fascinate you.
 Do it like the locals: slowly.
-And enjoy Greece as much as you can: it’s a lifetime journey, and you should treat it like that.
+And enjoy Greece as much as you can: it’s a lifetime journey, so treat it as such.

-Inspiration & tips: Greek ferries guide, 40 travel quotes about Greece, 10 travel tips for Greece
+Inspiration & tips: Greek ferries guide, Domestic flights in Greece guide, 40 travel quotes about Greece, 10 travel tips for Greece

 More Greek destinations: Schinoussa, Sikinos, Anafi, Donoussa, Crete, Astypalaia, Santorini